QuakedK/Oneclick/Unsupported Features.md

 # (Minecraft)

 You cannot play the Windows store/Bedrock version of Minecraft due to the required services to login being disabled.
-The java version of Minecraft works using [Minecraft Legacy Launcher](https://aka.ms/minecraftClientWindows), [Lunar Client](https://www.lunarclient.com/download) or [Badlion Client](https://www.badlion.net/).
+The java version of Minecraft works using external clients  like, [Lunar Client](https://www.lunarclient.com/download) or [Badlion Client](https://www.badlion.net/).
+___

+# (Wi-Fi)

+Oneclick natively disables Wi-Fi, however it can simply be re-enabled by running the [Wi-Fi Fixer](https://github.com/QuakedK/Downloads/blob/main/Wifi%20Fixer%20V3.0.bat) located in the End/Extras section of Oneclick.
+The Wifi fixer doesn't account for external tools or tweaks like [Process Destroyer](https://github.com/QuakedK/Process-Destroyer) or [Network Tweaks](https://github.com/QuakedK/Oneclick/blob/main/Help/Device%20Manager%20Tweaks.md).
+For more information regarding Wi-Fi and external tools, please read [Wi-Fi Help](https://github.com/QuakedK/Oneclick/edit/main/Help/Oneclick%20Fixes.md#1-wi-fi)!

+___

+# (Bluetooth)

+Oneclick natively disables Bluetooth, but most Bluetooth devices with usb dongles allow for use and connection even after Oneclick.
+If your device has no dongle and requires full wireless connectivity, **I would not recommend using Oneclick**.
+The process of reverting Bluetooth is long and tedious, requiring you to enable a lot of disabled services basically making the debloat aspect of Oneclick useless.
+Hence on why there is no list fixer!
+___

+# (VPN)

+Oneclick disables services and drivers that may mess with VPN connection, Vpn's/Apps like Exitlag and Cloudflare Warp are affected.

+VPN connection might get restored by running the [Wifi Fixer](https://github.com/QuakedK/Downloads/blob/main/Wifi%20Fixer%20V3.0.bat) as it restore WiFi, and related driver, services, etc.
+___

+# (Nvidia)

+Example: Nvidia Control Panel, Nvidia App, Clipping and Overlays.

+Oneclick natively disables Nvidia Services, however these services can easily be re-enabled restoring acesss to Nvidia Features.
+Learn to revert Nvidia Services here [Nvidia Revert](https://github.com/QuakedK/Oneclick/edit/main/Help/Oneclick%20Fixes.md#2-nvidia-nvidia-control-panel-nvidia-app-clipping-and-overlays)!

+___

+# (UAC)

+Oneclick natively disables UAC/User Account Control, which can easily be re-enabled.
+However the [Appinfo Service](https://github.com/QuakedK/Scripting-Station/blob/main/System%20Docs/Services.md#application-information-service) must be re-enabled before doing so!
+Learn to revert UAC and Appinfo at [Appinfo BUG](https://github.com/QuakedK/Oneclick/blob/main/Help/Oneclick%20Fixes.md#14-the-service-cannot-be-started-either-because-it-is-disabled-or-because-it-has-no-enabled-devices-associated-with-it).
 ___

 # (Rockstar Games Launcher)